Backhand Dink in Pickleball: 5 Fixes to Stop Pop Ups and Build Control

 - No late acceleration

-When the wrist flicks → dink depth becomes unpredictable.
+When the wrist adds a late rescue move → dink depth becomes unpredictable.

 Mistake Four: Reaching Instead of Moving